Chart Color Schemes

 Franklin features high concentrations of group households, with a lower-than-average median household size

-Family households account for 72.3% of all households, including 37.9% couples with children, 25.3% couples without children, and 7.4% single parent families.
+Family households account for 72.3% of all households, consisting of 37.9% couples with children, 25.3% couples without children, and 7.4% single parent families.
 Non-family households make up the remaining 27.7%, with lone person households at 20.8% and group households comprising 6.9%.
 The median household size is 2.8 people, which is smaller than the Australian Capital Territory average of 2.9.

 Frequently Asked Questions - Households